britive/python-cli/TECH_README.md

 As we are using source code control we have added `site/` to `.gitignore` so you will have to build the docs locally.

-We will ultimately deploy via `readthedocs.org`.
+We will ultimately deploy via GitHub pages.
 But you can also copy everything in `site/` and host as a static website anywhere you want.

 To deploy to GitHub project pages....